 President | Web Development | Marketing | Communications

-Scott comes to the web development and online marketing industry with a background in consumer marketing and publications after 20 years at Nintendo of America.
+Scott comes to the web development and online marketing industry with a background in consumer marketing and publications after 20-years at Nintendo of America.
 As Nintendo’s Publications Director and the Managing Editor of Nintendo Power magazine, Scott oversaw print and online efforts and was a member of Nintendo’s product launch team.
 If you’ve ever heard of or purchased Game Boy, Pokémon, Nintendo DS or Wii, you have Scott to thank in part.
-AIM clients benefit from the same real-world experience that helped earn Nintendo the Marketer of the Year award from Ad Age for the launch of the Wii video game console not to mention billions of dollars worth of sales in one of the most competitive high-tech consumer industries.
+AIM clients benefit from the same real-world experience that helped Nintendo become a top player in one of the most competitive high-tech consumer industries.
 Those experiences translate into highly effective content, marketing and brand messaging that Scott provides for AIM clients.

 But wait, there’s more!
 Scott also brings innovation and technical skills to the table as an expert in WordPress CMS development.
-He authored AIM’s exclusive studio environment—ThemeBlocks—which adds flexibility and search engine power to the already excellent WordPress platform.
-And when clients require creative new tools and functions, Scott oversees the development of solutions that are both easy-to-use and effective.
-Scott is a native Washingtonian who grew up in the Skagit Valley, graduated from the UW, received a Master’s degree from Brown University before returning to the Pacific Northwest.
+He authored AIM’s exclusive studio environment with themes and functions that add flexibility and search engine power to the already excellent WordPress platform.
+And when clients require creative new tools, Scott oversees the development of solutions that are both easy-to-use and effective.
+Scott is a native Washingtonian who grew up in the Skagit Valley, graduated from the University of Washington, and received a Master’s degree in Creative Writing from Brown University before returning to the Pacific Northwest.

 CEO | Web Design | IT Management | Sales | Graphic Design